Code-Institute-Submissions/tadhgnolan-MilestoneProject2/readmeassets/README.md

 ### UX

-End users will be those already working in the hospitality industry or those who like to read of life experiences different to their own in a few short paragraphs.
+End users will be those looking for martial arts classes.
 This encompasses an age range from 18 to 60 (essentially working age and beyond).
 The technological approach is mobile first

 - As a user I would like the club locations to be visible with minimal clicks.